savager/ChadGPT/README.md

 ## Modifiers
 * Change your model with Command + Shift + P "Set OpenAI AI Model" (Only tested with GPT 3.5 and 4)

+## Future Features
+* Select multiple files with explorer to include in query.